History of Minelaying

 HALO’s humanitarian mineclearance project in Afghanistan remains the oldest and largest in the world.

-HALO introduced to the world the concept of humanitarian mineclearance in 1988 and has continued clearing mines in Afghanistan despite the fragile political situation bought on by the continuous conflict that has beleaguered the country since the late 1970s.
-Over the last 20 years the program has developed from two teams up to its current size of 150 teams.
-HALO policy in Afghanistan has been based on adherence to principles of good governance and recruiting a multi-ethnic workforce, and this has played a large part in guaranteeing HALO’s freedom of movement in the Central and Northern regions of Afghanistan.
-It has also enabled HALO to work more or less without interference since 1988, regardless of the regime in power.
+HALO introduced to the world the concept of humanitarian mineclearance in 1988 and has continued clearing mines in Afghanistan despite the fragile political situation bought on by the instability of the last forty years.
+Since the early 1990s the program has grown in size to its current strength of over one hundred and fifty teams.
+HALO policy in Afghanistan has been based on adherence to principles of good governance and recruiting a multi-ethnic workforce, and this has played a large part in guaranteeing HALO’s relative freedom of movement across the Central and Northern regions of Afghanistan.
+It has also enabled HALO to work more or less without interference, regardless of the regime in power.

-HALO Afghanistan currently has an operational capacity employing over 3,200 Afghans, and runs a mixture of manual, mechanical, survey/EOD, battle area clearance (BAC) and weapon and ammunition disposal (WAD) teams.
-HALO’s current area of operations, excluding the WAD teams who work in every region of the country, is in nine provinces of the Northern and Central regions and Herat Province in the west of the country.
-The organization is dedicated to building a local capacity and nowhere is this better exemplified than in Afghanistan where our 3,200 Afghan staff are managed by Afghans, with assistance from just 2 expatriate staff.
-HALO also continues to be the largest implementing agency of the Mine Action Program for Afghanistan (MAPA).
+HALO Afghanistan currently has an operational capacity employing over 3,250 Afghans, and runs a mixture of manual, mechanical, survey/EOD, battle area clearance (BAC) and weapon and ammunition disposal (WAD) teams.
+HALO’s current area of operations, excluding the WAD teams who work in every region of the country, is throughout the provinces of the Northern and Central regions, in certain of the country's South-Eastern provinces, and in Herat Province in the Western Region.
+The organisation is dedicated to building a local capacity and nowhere is this better exemplified than in Afghanistan where HALO's 3,250 Afghan staff are managed by Afghans, with assistance from just two resident international staff.
+HALO continues to be the largest implementing agency of the Mine Action Programme for Afghanistan (MAPA).